duckdb/duckdb-web/docs/data/json/overview.md

 ---

 DuckDB supports SQL functions that are useful for reading values from existing JSON and creating new JSON data.
+JSON is supported with the `json` extension which is shipped with most DuckDB distributions and is auto-loaded on first use.
+If you would like to install or load it manually, please consult the [“Installing and Loading” page]({% link docs/data/json/installing_and_loading.md %}).

 ## About JSON